 The city doesn't have a Metro, but its modern tramways and bus routes intersect at the station.

-Similar to Amsterdam's canal rings, the entire city center of Florence is an UNESCO World Heritage Site.
+After China, Italy has the most UNESCO World Heritage Sites in the world, and we wanted to be near some.
+Similar to the historic center of Prague or Amsterdam's canal rings, the entire city center of Florence is an UNESCO Site.
 Therefore, it made sense to stay at a hotel inside it.
 Once again, we relied on Booking.com and found a perfect hotel.
 It is located on Via San Gallo, which was an ancient Roman road: the northern route out of the city.
 (It was named for a 6th-century Celtic monk who founded monasteries across Europe).
 In fact, one of the city's few-remaining City Gates is on it, three blocks north of our hotel.

 *That happened to us in Paris and Amsterdam, too.
 Our hotels were down the road from historic gates that remained from the city's fortified walls.